Code-Institute-Submissions/ms4-siopa-fia/README.md

 ```
 python3 manage.py createsuperuser
 ```
-and then enter chosen email, username and password.
+proceed to then enter chosen email, username and password.

 15. In settings.py, contain the previously entered database setting in an if statement, and add an else condition, so that different databases are used depending on the environment.
 ```